Helping the Homelessness...

-This page changed with the April 06, 2024 edit.
+This page changed with the

-The two extreme types of bleeding hearts are: The research-oriented bleeding heart; and then, the ones I refer to as brain-dead bleeding hearts.
+The two extreme types of these bleeding hearts are: The research-oriented bleeding heart; and then, the ones I refer to as brain-dead bleeding hearts.

 The difference between the two deals solely with the level of research regarding the subject matter.
 The less the research —the deader the brain.
+These actions are purely to benefit the giver, not the homeless people.

-When I refer to the Brain-Dead bleeding hearts that come to McPherson Square Park in NW Washington, DC (or anywhere else, for that matter); the only "research" it seems most of them did was to find the place they could off-load the most 'stuff' in the shortest amount of time, and get the photo-op of them doing their "good"-deed for the week.
-These people generally (and not in all cases) do not care whether the resources they have for 100 or more people actually get to 100 different people or just a few.
-They frequently will simply drop the food, clothes; or whatever they "thought" homeless people might want; in some pile or on some bench like they are feeding hogs or some other livestock or wildlife.
-They come, blasting horns, waking people up at ALL hours of the night. —They just as well be yelling S..o..o..o..o..o..o..ie. (!Sooooie!)
+These people generally (but not in all cases) do not care whether the resources they have for 100 or more people actually get to 100 different people or just a few.
+They frequently will simply drop their stuff in some pile or on some bench like they are feeding hogs or some other wildlife.
+They come, blasting horns, waking people up at ALL hours of the night. —They just as well be yelling S..oo..oo..oo..ie. (!Sooooie!)
 They either do not know how disrespectful their actions are, or they do not care.

 The suggestion frequently offered is that if they have blankets and coats, etc. for cold weather; drive the streets during those cold-spells (day or night) and offer the item you have to a person who looks like they need something to keep warm.
 But this requires more dedicated effort than just slopping hogs.